flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/external_auth_opa.md

 ...
 ```

-- After this step, OSM should configure all proxies to rely on the external authorization service for authorization decisions.
+- After this step, osm-edge should configure all proxies to rely on the external authorization service for authorization decisions.
 By default, the configuration provided with `opa-envoy-plugin` will deny all requests to any sercices in the mesh.
 This can be checked on the logs for any of the services on the network, `403 Forbidden` whould be expected:
 ```
 kubectl logs <bookbuyer_pod> -n bookbuyer bookbuyer
 ```